gato-omega/pry-rails-b/Readme.md

-	This project is not actively maintained and looking for a maintainer!

 # Description
 This fork is only made for rails 7 (`rails7` branch) and ruby version >= 2.3.
 Other versions have not been tested and it is not known if they work.